Is a solar lease really worth it?

 Light Bumb

-Is a solar lease right for you?
+Is a solar-powered lease right for you?

 Solar Leasing: Benefits

-• Save{ significant|| substantial} cash on utility bills
+• Save{ significant|| substantial} cash on your utility bill

 • Reduction in carbon footprint of households

-Solar Leasing: Disadvantages
+Solar Leasing: Advantages and Disadvantages

 Lower Long-Term Savings